 Hybrid offers are a great starting point // Particularly if you have some products over $50-$60 per bottle, adding a tasting fee to this ‘reserve’ range can be really effective alongside a free option.
 The benefits here are obvious – low set-up cost, wide appeal, low risk of dissatisfaction, costs covered on premium wines etc. The best part is that you can measure the outcomes in real time – guiding future initiatives.

 When customers pay, they expect more.
 Can you deliver?
 Australian wine tourism consumers have been spoilt with free tastings since the beginning.
 Now, as we manage our evolution to paid options, these same consumers are being asked to pay for an experience that was traditionally free.
 So, the question often is: ‘what do I get for my money?’.
 As unfair as it is, it does help to offer something beyond just the standard tasting.
 A little slice of local cheese, chocolate or charcuterie, or a taste of something expensive can soften the blow.
 I believe that in ten years, our visitors will have adjusted to the idea that wine tourism involves a fee and we can move beyond this mentality to evolve further.

-In part two of this series, we will explore some of the challenges around reimbursement, and how to develop a tiered experience offering that is positioned to appeal to your main visitor segments.
+In part two of this series, we will explore some of the challenges around reimbursement.
 Stay tuned!